 As a part of The Academy, Erin was a teaching artist in the New York City public schools for two years.
 She was also a part-time instructor at Northern Illinois University in 2008, and has served on the faculty at the Bennington Chamber Music Conference.
 Her performances frequently involve lectures and community outreach events.

 Born in Halifax, Nova Scotia, Ms. Lesser studied with Robert Cram at the University of Ottawa where she received her Bachelor of Music Degree (summa cum laude) in 1999.
 In 2001, she received her Master of Music Degree from the Manhattan School of Music; where she was a student of Linda Chesis.
-She is currently completing her doctoral degree at the Manhattan School of Music.
+She completed her doctoral degree at the Manhattan School of Music in 2015.